Renewable energy in South Africa: Renewable Energy Feed-In Tariff (2009-2011)

 The National Energy Regulator of South Africa (NERSA) implemented the Renewable Energy Feed-In Tariff (REFIT) in 2009.
 The REFIT works to progressively reduce carbon-based power generation by moving in the direction of renewable energy sources.
 NERSA employed the REFIT in an attempt to meet the target of producing 10TWh of electricity by 2013.
 When first introduced, the feed-in tariffs applied only to wind energy, hydropower, and concentrated solar power (CSP).
 Six months after the introduction, the tariffs were expanded to include biomass and solar photovoltaics.
-The organization wants to achieve sustainability through the use of renewable resources while engaging stakeholders, lowering the cost of investment, and making the cost of electricity more affordable for all.
+The organization wants to achieve sustainability through the use of renewable resources while engaging stakeholders, lowering the cost of investment, and making the cost of electricity more affordable for all people.
 The decentralized investment opportunity provides South Africa with the resources to overcome its current energy crisis.
 REFIT is the first successful greenhouse gas mitigating projects used in South Africa.
 The REFIT program was superseded by the Renewable Energy Independent Power Producers Procurement Programme in May 2011.